at the beautiful Camp Ben McCulloch, Driftwood, Texas

 - 7PM - Gumbo Ce Soir (Cajun dance music)

 - 8PM - Barn Owls with Sharon Isaac, caller (Old time square dance)

 - 9PM - James Hand with Beth Chrisman and Melissa Carper (Serious Country Music)

-- 10PM - Paurl Brown & The Mostly Mountain Boys (Old time music from North Carolina)
+- 10PM - Paul Brown & The Mostly Mountain Boys (Music from the Appalachian Piedmont)

 ON-LINE TICKET PRICES: